Ryan Routh

-Ryan Wesley Routh (Note: Pronounced /ruːθ/ ROOTH) (born February 18, 1966) is an American roofer and activist who attempted to assassinate then-former U.S. president Donald Trump at his golf course during his 2024 presidential campaign.
+Ryan Wesley Routh (Note: Several news outlets have claimed his name is pronounced /ˈraɪənˈwɛsliˈraʊθ/ RYE-ən WES-lee ROWTH.
+However, Routh himself confirmed it is actually pronounced /ˈraɪənˈwɛsliˈruːθ/ RYE-ən WES-lee ROOTH.) (born February 18, 1966) is an American former roofer who attempted to assassinate then-former U.S. President Donald Trump on September 15, 2024.
+Routh was attempting to assassinate Trump to prevent him from winning the 2024 presidential election.
 The incident occurred two months after Trump survived a previous assassination attempt while speaking at a campaign rally near Butler, Pennsylvania.

-On September 15, 2024 at 1:59 a.m.
-EDT, Routh hid in shrubbery holding an SKS-style rifle just outside the fence of the golf course.
-At 1:31 p.m., after hiding there for nearly twelve hours, Routh pointed his weapon through the fence line, approximately 400 yards away from Trump.
-A Secret Service agent noticed this and fired four rounds towards Routh, who then fled the scene and was later captured in Martin County.
-No injuries were reported.
+On September 15, 2024 at 1:59 AM EDT, just outside the fence of Trump's Florida golf course, Routh hid in shrubbery holding an SKS-style rifle.
+At 1:31 PM, Routh pointed his weapon through the fence line, approximately 400 yd from Trump.
+A Secret Service agent noticed this and fired four rounds towards Routh, who fled and was later captured in Martin County.

-Routh was indicted on five federal charges on September 24, including attempting to assassinate a presidential candidate.
-Routh was later additionally indicted on three state charges including attempted felony murder.
+Routh was indicted on a total of five federal charges, including attempting to assassinate a presidential candidate.
+Florida added three state charges, including attempted felony murder.
 Routh pleaded not guilty to all the charges.
+Two conspirators who helped Routh obtain the rifle were arrested and charged.
+In July 2025, Routh chose to fire his public defenders and represent himself.
 His trial began on September 8, 2025.
-Routh chose to fire his public defenders and represent himself.
-Two weeks later on September 23, he was found guilty on all five federal counts.
-While the verdict was being read in the courtroom, Routh grabbed a pen and attempted to stab himself in the neck, before being tackled by U.S. marshals.
-Routh faces life in prison, and his sentencing is scheduled for December 18, 2025.
+Two weeks later, on September 23, he was found guilty on all five federal counts.
+While the verdict was being read in the courtroom, Routh grabbed a pen and attempted to stab himself in the neck.
+He was instead tackled by marshals.
+On February 4, 2026, he was sentenced to life in prison without the possibility of parole.